White House considering outsider to review intelligence agencies

 The New York Times first reported the plans and said Feinberg has informed his company's shareholders he is in discussions to join the administration.

-President Donald Trump has nominated former Indiana Sen. Dan Coats, a Republican, to be DNI but he has not been confirmed yet.
+Trump has nominated former Indiana Sen. Dan Coats, a Republican, to be DNI but he has not been confirmed yet.

 Before taking office, Trump aides denied reports that plans were in the works to revamp the Office of the Director of National Intelligence.
 But one of the officials who spoke to CNN on Thursday described the plan as an effort to consider possible reforms.